$t$-Structures with Grothendieck hearts via functor categories: Universal coproduct-preserving homological functors

 \section{Universal coproduct-preserving homological functors}

 A starting point for this section is a result by Krause~\cite[Corollary 2.4]{K} saying that, for a compactly generated triangulated category $\mcD$, the generalized Yoneda functor

 is a universal coproduct-preserving homological functor with an AB5 target in the following sense: any other coproduct-preserving homological functor $H\dd\mcD\la\mcA$, where $\mcA$ is an AB5 abelian category, factors essentially uniquely as $H\cong F\circ h_\pure$, where the functor $F\dd\Mod\mcD^c\la\mcA$ is exact and coproduct-preserving (or equivalently, $F$ is an exact left adjoint).

+In fact, the proof of~\cite[Proposition 2.3]{K} shows more: Each natural transformation $\alpha\dd H\la H'$ between coproduct-preserving homological functors $\mcD\la\mcA$ uniquely extends to a natural transformation $\varphi\dd F\la F'$ between the corresponding exact coproduct-preserving functors $\Mod\mcD^c\la\mcA$.
+Thus, the precomposition with $h_\pure$ induces an equivalence between the corresponding functor categories

+We remind the reader of Remark~\ref{rem.set-theory-and-localization} at this point---analogous considerations about the interaction with set theory apply here as well.

 This result has been further generalized to homological functors with only exact $\kappa$-directed colimits for some cardinal $\kappa$ (see~\cite{N,K-triang}), but here we pursue another direction.
 As we are interested in methods involving purity and pure-injectivity, it appears crucial to insist that the targets of our coproduct-preserving homological functors are AB5.
 The next proposition says that such a universal functor $h_\pure\dd\mcD\la\mcA_\pure(\mcD)$ exists at least for any standard (in particular, for any algebraic or topological) well generated triangulated category $\mcD$.
-This in principle also allows us to extend the definition of pure triangles to any such category as follows